asphodelian/asphodelian/README.md

 ![welcome sign](https://user-images.githubusercontent.com/125179245/232682841-8da86327-7bc5-4c5c-a8c5-ba44fd04f424.png)
 <h2 align = "center"> ~Gabrielle Salamanca~ </h2>

-Welcome to the @asphodelian github!
-Hope you enjoy your stay as you peruse my repos.
+<p> Welcome to the @asphodelian github!
+Hope you enjoy your stay as you peruse my repos 👋 </p>
 A statistics graduate planning to dive into data analytics and more!
-Currenntly working with Professor Tao He for the summer ☀️ At most, I am a creative person, a storyteller, and an artist.
+I am currenntly working with Professor Tao He for the summer ☀️ At most, I am a creative person, a storyteller, and an artist.
 Maybe, with all the data in the world, I can tell you all a story and paint you a picture about it all.

 <h2 align = "center"> ~About Me~ </h2>